eironside/geoevent-eventguid-processor/README.md

   * `Guid Field` Specifies a string field that the guid value should be inserted into.
    The guid string field should already exist in the event definition.

+## Debugging
+The logger for this processor is listed below.
+Set it to TRACE to follow the processing details.

+com.esri.geoevent.processor.eventguid.EventGuidProcessor